0xC0000054/sc4-more-building-styles/docs/Building_Style_Exemplars.md

 ## Examples

-An DAT file that demonstrates how to creat this exemplar is located in the [examples](https://github.com/0xC0000054/sc4-more-building-styles/tree/main/examples) folder.
+An DAT file that demonstrates how to create this exemplar is located in the [examples](https://github.com/0xC0000054/sc4-more-building-styles/tree/main/examples) folder.

 ## Exemplar Properties